-Our flagship development stage product candidates, known collectively as the AC5 DevicesTM (which we sometimes refer to as "AC5TM", "AC5TM Topical Gel", "AC5 Surgical Hemostatic DeviceTM", "AC5 Surgical Hemostatic DeviceTM", or "AC5 Topical Hemostatic Theorem", are being designed to achieve hemostasis during surgical, wound and interventional care.
+Our flagship development stage product candidates, known collectively as the AC5TM Devices (which we sometimes refer to as "AC5TM", "AC5TM Topical Gel", "AC5TM Surgical Hemostatic Device", "AC5TM Surgical Hemostati", "AC5TM Topical Hemostatic Device", or "AC5TM Topical Hemostati"), are being designed to achieve hemostasis during surgical, wound and interventional care.
 They rely on our self-assembling peptide ("SAP") technology and are being designed to achieve hemostasis in skin wounds and in minimally invasive and open surgical procedures.
 We intend to develop other product candidates based on our technology platform for use in a range of indications.

-AC5 is being designed as a product containing synthetic biocompatible peptides comprising L amino acids, commonly referred to as naturally occurring amino acids.
+AC5 is being designed as a product containing synthetic biocompatible peptides comprising L-amino acids, commonly referred to as naturally occurring amino acids.
 When applied to a wound, AC5 intercalates into the interstices of the connective tissue where it self-assembles into a physical, mechanical nanoscale structure that provides a barrier to leaking substances, such as blood.
 AC5 may be applied directly as a liquid, which we believe will make it user-friendly and able to conform to irregular wound geometry.
 Additionally, AC5 does not possess sticky or glue-like handling characteristics, which we believe will enhance its utility in several settings, including minimally invasive surgical procedures.
 Further, in certain settings, AC5 lends itself to a concept that we call Crystal Clear SurgeryTM; the transparency and physical properties of AC5 may enable a surgeon to operate through it in order to maintain a clearer field of vision and prophylactically stop or lessen bleeding as it starts.

-We believe that the results of early data from preclinical tests have shown quick and effective hemostasis with the use of AC5 relative to that reported with other types of hemostatic agents, and that time to hemostasis is comparable among test subjects regardless of whether such test subject had or had not been treated with therapeutic doses of anticoagulant or antiplatelet medications, commonly called "blood thinners".
-Based on testing results to date, we believe that AC5 is biocompatible.
-Arch Therapeutics' (Arch) technology has demonstrated hemostasis in liver and other organs in in vivo surgical models, including durable hemostasis within 15 seconds.
+We believe that the results of early data from preclinical tests as well as certain clinical investigations have shown quick and effective hemostasis with the use of AC5 relative to that reported with other types of hemostatic agents, and that time to hemostasis is comparable among test subjects regardless of whether such test subject had or had not been treated with therapeutic doses of anticoagulant or antiplatelet medications, commonly called "blood thinners".
+Based on testing results, we believe that AC5 is biocompatible.
+Arch Therapeutics' technology has demonstrated hemostasis in liver and other organs in in vivo surgical models, including durable hemostasis within 15 seconds.
 SAP compositions have been tested in small animal organs (i.e. liver, skin, muscle, brain, eye, spine, spleen, arteries and veins).
-In mammalian vision models (severed hamster optic tract) and in our ocular tissue pilot studies, SAPs demonstrated biocompatibility and the ability to rapidly and reliably stop bleeding) and limit inflammation.
+In mammalian vision models (severed hamster optic tract and in our ocular tissue pilot studies), SAPs demonstrated biocompatibility and the ability to rapidly and reliably stop bleeding and limit inflammation.

-We have devoted much of our operational effort to date to the research and development of our core technology, including selecting our initial product composition, conducting initial safety and other related tests, conducting an initial human trial for safety and performance of AC5, developing methods for scale-up, reproducibility, manufacturing and formulation, and developing and protecting the intellectual property rights underlying our technology platform.
-Manufacturing method and formulation optimization are important parts of peptide development.
+We have devoted much of our operational effort to date to the research and development of our core technology, including selecting our initial product composition, conducting safety and other related tests, conducting a human trial for safety and performance of AC5, developing methods for manufacturing scale-up, reproducibility, and validation, and developing and protecting the intellectual property rights underlying our technology platform.
+Manufacturing method and formulation optimization and validation are important parts of peptide development.
 Manufacturing and formulation optimization for our product candidates has been and continues to be done with extensive collaboration among our team and partners.
 The processes are focused on optimizing traditional product parameters to target specifications covering performance, biocompatibility, physical appearance, stability, and handling characteristics, among others.
-We and our partners intend to monitor manufacturing processes and formulation methods closely, as success or failure in both setting and realizing appropriate specifications may directly impact our ability to conduct preclinical and clinical trials and our subsequent commercialization timelines.
+We and our partners intend to continue to monitor manufacturing processes and formulation methods closely, as success or failure in both setting and realizing appropriate specifications may directly impact our ability to conduct additional preclinical and clinical trials as we establish and execute our commercialization efforts.